-Students, faculty and staff who have disabilities are encouraged to self-report their status to the Associate Director of Emergency Management at (773) 325-4414 or firstname.lastname@example.org
+Students, faculty and staff who have disabilities are encouraged to self-report their status to the Assistant Director of Emergency Management at (773) 325-4414 or firstname.lastname@example.org

 , so appropriate action can be planned for or taken on their behalf in the event of an emergency situation.

 Upon contacting Public Safety the following information will be requested:

 - Cell phone #

 - Office room/classroom #

 - Hours in building